-5. Supervisor and Manager indemnity
+Supervisor and Manager indemnity

-Subject to the limits on permitted indemnities under the FMC Act, both we and the Supervisor are indemnified out of the Strategy for all losses, costs and expenses we or the Supervisor incur in carrying out our roles as Manager and Supervisor.
+Subject to the limits on permitted indemnities under the FMC Act, both we and the Supervisor are indemnified out of the Portfolios for all losses, costs and expenses incurred by us or the Supervisor in carrying out our roles as Manager and Supervisor.

-The indemnity does not cover losses, costs and expenses arising from our wilful default, wilful breach of trust, fraud or gross negligence.
-More information is set out in the Trust Deed.
+This indemnity does not cover losses, costs and expenses arising from our wilful default, wilful breach of trust, fraud or gross negligence.
+More information is set out in the Trust Deeds.